sirshend/polygon-testnet-deployer-with-hardhat/README.md

 ```
 npm init --yes
 ```
+Use the ```--yes``` option.
+This will make it easier for you and start with a boilerplate version ready for development.
+You don't have to make tonnes of choices for customisation of the node project right at the beginning.

 Now we need to download the hardhat package and some other necessaary dependendies.
 ```
 npm install --save-dev hardhat